 ARB 24 dealt only with purchased goodwill, and avoided addressing self-created intangible assets.
-To this day, 76 years later, the accounting profession still has not addressed how to report self-created intangible assets, even though self-created intangible assets have grown into the major contributor to the value of many businesses.
-ARB 24 also adopted the view that goodwill was to be valued at cost, by subtracting net book value from the purchase price of a business, rather placing a market value on the goodwill, based on comparables or by discounting future profits or cash flows.18 goodwill."
+To this day, 76 years later, the accounting profession still has not addressed how to report self-created intangible assets, even though self-created intangible assets have grown into the major contributor

+In August of 1970, the Accounting Principles Board issued APB Opinion No. 16, Business Combinations.
+In para.
+11 it said: "A difference between the cost of an acquired company and the sum of the fair values of tangible and identifiable intangible assets less liabilities is recorded as goodwill."
 In para.
 22 Opinion No. 16 said: "Measuring fair values of assets acquired is complicated by the presence of intangible assets or other assets which do not have discernible market prices.
 Goodwill and other unidentifiable intangible assets are difficult to value directly, and measuring assets acquired for stock is easier if the fair value of the stock issued is determinable...."
 In para.
 88, Opinion No. 16 listed assets that could be assigned values in an acquisition, including marketable securities, receivables, inventories, plant and equipment, and "[i]ntangible assets which can be identified and named, including contracts, patents, franchises, customer and supplier lists, and favorable leases, at appraised values"